GandhiCloudLab/smart-guide/Docker/001-dockerizing-vue.js-application/readme.md

 # A best Practice in Dockerizing Vue.js Application

-A best Practice in Dockerizing Vue.js or Node.js Application

 In this document, we will explain a very important Best Practice in Dockerizing the Vue.js application.
 The same could be applicable for any Node.js applications as well.

 ## Tags

-Openshift, Kubernetes, Route, Router, Vue.js, Node.js, NGINX, Webserver
+Openshift, Kubernetes, Route, Router, Vue.js, Node.js, NGINX, Webserver, Docker, Dockerfile

 ## About Vue.js